-If your kids are anything like mine, they love Legos!
 I’ve seen several Lego Valentines on the internet, but all of them just included random Legos.
-Random Legos are cool, but I thought it would be really neat if they could included a Valentine-centered Lego design with the Lego Valentines as well!
+Random Legos are cool, but I thought it would be really neat if they could include a tutorial on how to make a Lego heart with the Lego Valentines as well!

 This post may contain affiliate links.
 See our full disclosure policy HERE.